This article has been verified and medically reviewed by Sharon Boyd, MA, BS, RDH.

-What is the best way to clean a dental night guard?
+What is the best way to clean a mouth guard?

 Example Cleaning Regimen (May Vary by Guard Brand):

-1. Brush your night guard thoroughly with non-abrasive toothpaste, antibacterial hand soap or dish liquid.
+1. Brush your mouth guard thoroughly with non-abrasive toothpaste, antibacterial hand soap or dish liquid.

 Don’t use your personal toothbrush.
 Use a separate soft bristled toothbrush just for cleaning your night guard.
 Thoroughly clean the appliance both inside and outside to lift away plaque residue.
 Rinse your mouth guard or night guard under lukewarm tap water.
 Do not use hot water as this can permanently alter the fit of your dental night guard.

 2. Dry it with a soft, clean cloth.